Below the Surface (TV series): Plot summary

 In Series 1, 15 people are held hostage in a subway train.
 A police terror taskforce led by former-Jaeger Corps soldier Philip Norgaard (Johannes Lassen) and Louise Falk (Sara Hjort Ditlevsen) is dispatched to rescue them.
 Meanwhile, reporter Naja Toft (Paprika Steen) acts as a go-between with the hostages and police.
 As the media frenzy takes hold, the country becomes divided on whether to negotiate with the terrorists or not.

+In Series 2, anti-ISIS fighter June al-Baqee (Yasmin Mahmoud) is kidnapped after alerting Philip that Danish soldiers were killed in Syria.
+Despite being on leave from work, Philip follows June onto a Sweden-bound ferry, where her kidnappers take passengers and crew hostage.
+Philip contacts the taskforce and updates them on the situation.
+The criminals order the ferry to stop, when they learn police await them in Sweden.
+June escapes and hides on board, while Philip tries to find her before the kidnappers do.